kchinzei/kch-rgbw-lib/docs/LEDChip.md

 Internally both types are represented by `CSpace` in 'xyY' colorspace.
 'Y' is used as the rated (max) brightness.
 For this purpose, class `LEDChip` is derived from `CSpaceR`, which is a read only CSpace.

-Most of parameters of LEDChip are read only, except `brightness`, `maxW` and `name`.
-It's because an LED does not change its optical properties, once instantiated, you don't need to change it.
+Most of parameters of `LEDChip` are read only, except `brightness`, `maxW` and `name`.
-`maxW` is mutable because actual energy consumption depends on the circuit design and other conditions.
+`maxW` is not read only because actual energy consumption depends on the circuit design and other conditions.

 `brightness` is relative, its range is between 0 and 1.
 Setting other value will be truncated.
+The current luminance is calculated by `(luminance) = brightness * maxLuminance`.

-Although `maxBrightness` and `maxW` have their physical units, this class uses them as if unitless.
+Although `maxLuminance` and `maxW` have physical units, this class uses them as if unitless.
 However, when you use them with multiple LEDs, you need to use them consistently.
-When `maxW` is not given, it's 1.

 ### Constructors